Summer Internship Program

 Can I apply to multiple DLC internships?

 You are welcome to apply to a maximum of two DLC internships.
+If doing so, you must submit a separate application for each internship department.
 If you are a finalist for both internships, the intern managers will review your skills and decide which department will extend an offer.

-For candidates applying to more than one internship, you may submit the same letters of recommendation for each internship application or you can submit different letters of recommendation for an internship if the letter of recommendation highlights strengths and experience for a specific internship.
+For candidates applying to more than one internship, references may submit the same letters of recommendation for each internship application or can submit different letters of recommendation for an internship if the letter of recommendation highlights strengths and experience for a specific internship.

 To whom should my references address my letters?

-Applications are reviewed by the internship coordinator for each department.
-If you applied to the husbandry internship, the letter should be addressed to the “Husbandry Internship Coordinator.”
-If you applied to the field research internship, then “Field Research Internship Coordinator” would be appropriate, etc..
+Applications are reviewed by the intern manager for each department.
+If you applied to the husbandry internship, the letter should be addressed to the “Husbandry Intern Manager.”
+If you applied to the field research internship, then “Field Research Intern Manager” would be appropriate, etc..

 I see that I am required to obtain certain immunizations if selected for an internship opportunity.
 Will the DLC pay for this?

 No, all immunization costs are up to the intern.
-All immunizations requested are for your safety as well as the safety of the animals.
+Required immunizations are for your safety as well as the safety of the animals.
+Health insurance and immunization documentation is collected from selected interns after they have accepted an internship offer.

 Is housing provided for DLC interns?